patenting your invention

 Advantageously, a PCT application won’t require too much additional time to prepare if it is based on your existing provisional patent application.

-The patent application process can span months to years, and can depend on the type of patent you want, which countries you want protection in, and whether you would like to speed up the process in order to enforce your rights.
+The patent application process varies based on your commercial strategy, which countries you want protection in, and whether you would like to speed up the process in order to enforce your rights.

-That said, even a pending patent works to keep competitors bay, acts as an insurance policy, and demonstrates to prospective business partners and investors the patentability of your invention.
+Pending patent rights are also powerful tools for keeping competitors at bay and demonstrates to business partners and investors the patentability of your invention.

 The flowchart below shows a standard patent application process, starting with the Australian provisional patent application: